cyb3rko/flashdim/README.md

 The full functionalizy of this app is ONLY AVAILABLE for devices which support the dim functionality of the flashlight (hardware limited).
 Here's a list of devices I know of which do work FOR SURE.
 If you've used a device that works too please let me know so I can add it here.

-- Google Pixel 6
-- Google Pixel 6 Pro
+- Google Pixel 6 series
-- Google Pixel 6a
-- Google Pixel 7
-- Google Pixel 7 Pro
+- Google Pixel 7 series
+- Samsung Galaxy S21 series

 ## Screenshots
 |<img src="https://i.imgur.com/oIUHkTg.png" width="220">|<img src="https://i.imgur.com/0hoCzcE.png" width="220">|<img src="https://i.imgur.com/pTO3CMs.png" width="220">|<img src="https://i.imgur.com/ltkU3so.png" width="220">|